 - Map and Locations

 The program's doctoral students complete their course of study equipped to be engaged, thoughtful and innovative leaders in artistry, scholarship, education and research.
-Graduates are prepared for careers that include teaching artistry, directing and education directing; specialist in arts and civic organizations; member of university and college faculty; a career in social profit organizations; and careers in arts entrepreneurship, research and publishing programming.
+Graduates are prepared for careers that include teaching artistry, direction and education direction; working as specialists in arts, civic and social profit organizations; becoming members of university and college faculty; and pursuing opportunities in arts entrepreneurship, research and publishing programming.